Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lidocaine

 | Voltage-gated Na⁺ channels | Blockade of fast sodiumSodium is a vital electrolyte that plays a key role in regulating water balance, blood pressure, and nerve and muscle activity.
 Unbalanced sodium levels can lead to various health problems in dogs and cats. channels | Inhibition of impulse conduction in nerves and myocardiumThe myocardium is the heart muscle itself, responsible for the heart's contraction, which enables blood circulation in the body.
 Diseases of the myocardium can impair the heart's pumping function. |

 | Interneurons in the CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
-It is responsible for processing information and controls many functions of the body. | Disinhibition due to early blockade → later total inhibition | Seizures, CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
+It is responsible for processing information and controls many functions of the body. (central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+It is responsible for processing information and controls most functions of the body and behavior.) | Disinhibition due to early blockade → later total inhibition | Seizures, CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
 It is responsible for processing information and controls many functions of the body. depressionDepression refers to a state of reduced mood and activity.
 In dogs and cats, it can be triggered by various factors, including illness, trauma, or changes in the environment., respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. arrest |

-| Heart muscle | Delayed impulse propagation → reduced contractility | BradycardiaBradycardia refers to a slower than normal heart rate, typically below 60 beats per minute in adults.
-It can occur in healthy individuals, especially athletes, but can also be an indication of heart disease., hypotension, arrhythmias |
+| Heart muscle | Delayed spread of excitation → reduced contraction | BradycardiaBradycardia refers to a slower than normal heart rate, typically below 60 beats per minute in adults.
+It can occur in healthy individuals, especially athletes, but can also be an indication of heart disease., hypotension, arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+Arrhythmias can be harmless or a sign of serious heart problems. |

 | Smooth vascular musculature | Vasodilation | Blood pressure drop, circulatory failure |